 You will often hear us say “Achieve more.
 Together”, and while many law firms talk about teamwork and collaboration, it’s not just a catchphrase for us, more the cornerstone of our culture and how we work.

-Of course, you want to know that we have seven offices across the UK with 1,000 staff and over 500 lawyers.
+Of course, you want to know that we have seven offices across the UK with 1,250 staff and 700 lawyers.
 But, more importantly, you should know that we have been crowned Law Firm of the Year by both Legal Week and RollonFriday, and we have been ranked in the UK’s “100 Best Companies to Work For” for the past 20 years.
 We’ve also been awarded Platinum status in Investors in People 2023 – something that only 6% of 50,000 assessed organisations achieve.

 We consistently win accolades for our vacation scheme and training contracts.
 This is because, as a trainee at Mills & Reeve, we offer something a bit different.
 The quality of the work you will get involved with, the contact and relationships you will build with clients and the culture of the firm you work in.
 And 97% of us would recommend that you work here.